 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Gibbs & Cox's score of 3 is lower than 75% of the industry.
+Gibbs & Cox's score of 12 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Gibbs & Cox is not committed to any reduction initiatives we track.
+Gibbs & Cox is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.